greypanda/DynamicHosts/README.md

 To enable a host, just execute xxx-enable <hostname>.
 To disable a host, just execute xxx-disable <hostname>.

-My version of the program embeds the ".cfg" suffix in the code so you just use the host name in the command line, not the "host.cfg".
+My version of the program embeds the ".dns" suffix in the code so you just use the host name in the command line, not the "host.dns".
 You can change this to match your schema.

 The program does basic checking of the files to insure the existence of an available config and enabled  config so you can't change a working configuration.